aplteam/APLGit2/README.md

 Experience tells us that trying to support all sorts of Git commands from within APL is a recipe for trouble.
 For example, the Git command "checkout" should not be performed from within an APL session.

-More complex stuff like `Merge`, `Push` and `Pull` can quickly run into a problem without the user doing anything wrong, and when they do, you are stuck in the middle of something within the call that executed a Git command.
+More complex stuff like `Merge`, `Push` and `Pull` can quickly run into a problem without the user doing anything wrong, and when they do, you are stuck in the middle of something within the call that executed a Git command, leaving you in the dark about how far things got.

 Therefore, `APLGit2` offers only a limited number of useful commands from within APL while working on a project.
 For anything else we suggest using GitBash. `APLGit2` makes this easy because `]APLGit2.OpenGitShell` opens a Git Bash within the current project (if there is just one open) or in the specified/selected project.